ericatsydney/ericatsydney.github.io/_posts/2017-09-20-aws-training.markdown

 | Monitoring | Cloudwatch, Lamda |
 | Trade-off | Cloudfront, Elasticache, RDS read replica |

+Cost optimisation:
+- Cost allocation tag: A tag is the label you assign to AWS resource.
+When you enable the cost allocation tag, AWS use it to enrich cost report by categorized details, make it easier to track your cost.
+- AWS Trusted Advisor, it provide real time guidance to help you provision your resources following AWS best practices.

+Operational Excellence: Cloudformation

 CloudTrail: records account activity by actions across different services in AWS